workload123/VirtuKeys/README.md

 # VirtuKeys - VR Game for Hand Rehabilitation

 ## Overview
-VirtuKeys is a virtual reality (VR) piano game developed by Jakob Santer and Lukas Neururer as part of the Master Medical Technologies program.
-The game is designed to be used both as a rehabilitation tool in combination with the MiraPi robotic mirror therapy device and as a standalone experience for training hand-eye coordination.

-VirtuKeys enables users to interact with a virtual piano using hand-tracking technology, allowing them to play without controllers.
-The game utilizes real-time hand detection to visualize the user’s hands within the VR environment.
+VirtuKeys is a virtual reality (VR) piano game developed by Jakob Santer and Lukas Neururer.
+It enables users to interact with a virtual piano using real-time hand-tracking, allowing them to play without controllers.
 Pressing a piano key triggers the corresponding sound and affects the game score mechanics.

 ## Purpose and Rehabilitation Context
-The game was initially developed to complement the MiraPi robotic mirror therapy device, which is designed for patients suffering from hemiparesis.
-MiraPi works by tracking the movements of the healthy hand and mirroring them to an impaired hand through a motorized system, thereby leveraging the mirror therapy effect to promote recovery.

-VirtuKeys serves as a gamified extension of this therapy, increasing patient motivation and engagement.
+The game was initially developed to complement a robotic mirror therapy device, which is designed for patients suffering from hemiparesis, where one side of the body is weaker than the other.
+The device works by tracking the movements of the healthy hand and mirroring them to the impaired hand through a motorized system, thereby leveraging the mirror therapy effect to promote recovery.
+VirtuKeys can serve as a gamified extension of this therapy, increasing patient motivation and engagement but can also be used as a stand-alone device.
 While the game is compatible with the therapy device, it is also designed to function independently, making it accessible for anyone interested in hand-eye coordination training or VR-based musical interaction.

 ## Technology Stack
 - Engine: Unity (Version 2022.3.11f1)